STATE OF THE ART TECHNOLOGY

 CARBON PRODUCTION IS VERY COMPLEX

-Marketing has created mystique around carbon frame quality; labels such as high tensile, high modulus, super high modulus and ultra high modulus abound.
-These terms relate to the carbon’s properties, not its quality.
+Marketing has created a mystique around carbon frame quality; labels such as high tensile, high modulus, super high modulus and ultra-high modulus dominate the market.
+These terms relate to carbon’s properties, not its quality.
 Toho or Torray are sometimes mentioned to add perceived credibility.
-Some brands say all carbon is the same, or that they use only ultra high modulus fibres.
+Some brands say all carbon is the same, or that they use only ultra-high modulus fibres.
 In reality, high performance carbon frames must incorporate many different fibre types, each carefully positioned to achieve the right technical properties.
-Our SCULTURA frame weighs under 750 g, comprises 400 individual carbon sections, it takes over 45 hours to build.
+For example, our SCULTURA frame weighs 850 g (size M/L), comprises 400 individual carbon sections, it takes over 45 hours to build.

 CARBON IS DEFINITELY NOT ALL THE SAME

 Visually identical frames can vary in quality due to the level and mix of carbon fibres used.
 MERIDA uses a CF number to demonstrate the performance level; 2 is the lowest, 5 the highest.
 Subtle tweaks to the carbon fibres used both save weight and improve performance.

 CUTTING EDGE ALUMINIUM FRAMES

 Double butting describes tubes with two wall thicknesses; thicker at the ends and thinner in the middle.
 Triple butting describes tubes with three different wall thicknesses along their length, optimising strength where it is needed but minimising weight in areas subjected to less stress.
 All our aluminium is heat treated.
 Frames are heated to very high temperatures (a T6 temper) then quickly cooled in water or oil to ensure the alloying elements don’t precipitate.
 Frames are subsequently heated to a lower temperature, artificially ageing and significantly strengthening them.